Accessible Voting Information

 Drop Box Locations

-Snohomish County Elections operates 24-hour ballot drop boxes where voters can return their ballot without postage.
+Snohomish County Elections operates 24-hour ballot drop boxes.
 Please visit our ballot drop box page for locations and addresses.

 Accessibility Advisory Committee